Fighting Irishmen Exhibition

 Celebrating Celtic Prizefighters 1820-Present

-Curated by Jim Houlihan, the exhibition will be on display in Croke Park from Tuesday 18 May through Sunday 29 August, in association with the Irish Arts Center in New York.
+The exhibition was on display in Croke Park from Tuesday 18 May through Sunday 29 August 2010.

-The exhibition offers all visitors, and boxing enthusiasts alike, a unique glimpse at the role that prize-fighting played in the history of Irish America and Ireland; it features an array of robes, gloves, boxing bags, prints, photographs, paintings and film footage of Celtic prizefighters from 1820 to the present day.
+The exhibition offered all visitors, and boxing enthusiasts alike, a unique glimpse at the role that prize-fighting played in the history of Irish America and Ireland; it featured an array of robes, gloves, boxing bags, prints, photographs, paintings and film footage of Celtic prizefighters from 1820 to the present day.

-The exhibition includes the Olympic medals won by Michael Carruth, Kenny Egan and Wayne McCullough as well as the European and World Medals won by Katie Taylor.
+The exhibition included the Olympic medals won by Michael Carruth, Kenny Egan and Wayne McCullough as well as the European and World Medals won by Katie Taylor.

-Given the connection between Croke Park and Muhammad Ali, who famously fought Al Blue Lewis at the venue in 1972, it is fitting that the exhibition includes a signed glove and shorts worn by Ali that night.
+Given the connection between Croke Park and Muhammad Ali, who famously fought Al Blue Lewis at the venue in 1972, it was fitting that the exhibition included a signed glove and shorts worn by Ali that night.

 The exhibition, which was hosted by the GAA Museum in Croke Park, was officially opened on Tuesday 18th May by the US Ambassador to Ireland, Dan Rooney.
 The event was also attend by the Minister for Foreign Affairs, Michael Martin, legendary boxing commentator Jimmy Magee and Irish boxing luminaries such as Barry McGuigan and Michael Carruth.